Living Together (Cohabitation)

 Cohabitation is the legal term for a couple living together without being married or in a civil partnership.

 Many couples who live together believe that they are protected by “common law” without being married.
-There is, however, no such thing as “common law marriage”, and therefore you can not claim the protection of the law should your relationship fail.
+There is no such thing as “common law marriage”, and therefore you can not claim the protection of the law should your relationship fail.
 Many unmarried couples do not realise how unprotected they are.

-How can I protect myself if I am living with my partner without being married?
+How can I protect myself if I am living with my partner but we are not married?

 If you are already living together, or are thinking about moving in together you should consider a Cohabitation Agreement.
 A Cohabitation Agreement can set out your plans and intentions relating to financial outgoings, plans for any property, and how any children will be provided for in the event of a separation.